The 5 Swiss CBD regions: the Pre-Alps, the Jura, Ticino, Graubünden, and Fribourg

 Go down the other side of the Gotthard Pass, and everything changes.
 Ticino is like the Mediterranean with an Italian flair.
 Long, hot summers, the highest levels of sunshine in the country, and high humidity.
 Cannabis thrives there just like grapevines in Chianti.

-4. Graubünden: The Mystical Highlands
+4. Graubünden: The Extreme Alpine Region

-The Sheriff’s Summary Table
+The Sheriff’s Terroir Verdict

 Share: